toastkid/ffconf-workshop/lab-angular/README.md

 		})

-#What next
+#Next

-The code is very hacky.
-Why not work through it and see if you can improve the way the app is put together.
+The code is very hacky and contains a number of bugs Why not work through it and see if you can improve the way the app is put together.